-Yesterday TRAI in a decision decided to show the door to Facebook’s baby “free basics”.
+Yesterday TRAI in a decision which is bound to bring smiles to millions of net neutrality activists like me – decided to show the door to Facebook’s baby “free basics”.

-The Net Neutrality debate was on for a long time.
+The Net Neutrality debate has been a debate that has gone for a long time.
 The decision comes as a shot in the arm for those supporting Net Neutrality.

 Net Neutrality Defined:

 “Fee Internet by Free Basics”.
 The day I read about this plan from Facebook, I knew something was fishy.

 Being in business for so many years has taught me something “So many free-s roaming hands in hand do not come for free.
 There is always a catch.
 Irrespective of how hard Facebook tried to sell the “We were trying to change the world” shit, I knew how much they wanted to get free users to give a push to their userbase in disguise of public service.